mroth/grayratio/README.md

 ## TODO
 I've considered wrapping this as a nicely formatted command line program that takes options from the CLI, etc.  But I'm not sure if anyone actually wants that!
-So if you do, just let me know.
+So if you do, just let me know, and I'll work on adding it (or feel free to send a PR).

 ## Acknowledgements